eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 Extension of the tiles as provided by OpenMapTiles Map Server

+!!! info

-Note: It works together with `js.config.modules.explore.mapServer.ext`, and only if it is set.
+    It works together with `js.config.modules.explore.mapServer.ext`, and only if it is set.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |